-The proposed bill amends Florida Statutes to enhance the accountability of insurers regarding claim denials and compliance with the valued policy law.
-It requires surplus lines insurers to adhere to the valued policy law when issuing property or casualty insurance coverage.
-Additionally, the bill introduces a new section mandating that any decision to deny a claim must be reviewed and approved by a "qualified human professional," which includes supervisors and licensed claims adjusters.
-The use of artificial intelligence or automated systems as a basis for denying claims is explicitly prohibited.
-Insurers are also required to maintain detailed records of the human review process for denied claims and provide specific information in denial communications to claimants.
+The proposed bill amends Florida Statutes to enhance the accountability of surplus lines insurers regarding claim denials.
+It introduces a requirement that decisions to deny claims must be reviewed and approved by a "qualified human professional," which includes supervisors and licensed claims adjusters.
+The bill explicitly prohibits the use of artificial intelligence, machine learning algorithms, or automated systems as the basis for denying claims.
+Insurers are mandated to maintain detailed records of the human review process for denied claims and to provide specific information in denial communications to claimants.
+Additionally, the Office of Insurance Regulation is authorized to audit claim denials to ensure compliance with these new requirements.

 Statutes affected: H 1555 Filed: 627.702, 627.7011, 627.7142